orbital-skylab/.github/profile/README.md

 The frontend application can be accessed at `localhost:3000` while the backend application can be accessed at `localhost:4000`.

-## Using Postman and Seeding Mock Data
+## Testing API with Postman

-The [Postman Desktop App](https://www.postman.com/) can be used to test backend routes as well as to seed mock data.
+The [Postman Desktop App](https://www.postman.com/) can be used to test backend routes

 You can create a new **personal workspace** to contain all your requests to test for Skylab V2 by clicking on the `Create Workspace` button in the Postman Desktop App menu.